Ajten Pllana

 Part One

 It wasn’t easy, but we got through those years.
 Those who had a higher position even then, things were better for them even at that time.
-But for us, for example, there was no one to take care of us.
+But us, for example, there was no one to take care of us.
 As a family, we suffered a lot, but nobody knew.
-My mother was very proud and she tried not to let it show.
+My mother was very proud and she tried to not let it show.

 Kaltrina Krasniqi: What kind of neighborhood did you live in?
 What kind of city was Skopje?